• Home

 C – You found that meal planning and using a shopping list works for you

-Then it’s OK to change your yearly plan.
-If you plan to eliminate debt, then write it down and write down how you are planning on getting this done.
+Then it's OK to change your yearly plan.
+If you plan to eliminate debt, write it down and write down how you plan to get this done.

 How to use the yearly financial goals sheet